White Horse Village Corporate Compliance & Ethics Program

 Internet use can be tracked and how you use your time on the Internet may be monitored.
 You should have no expectation of privacy when you use our computers, email, and internet/intranet system.
 Our organization has the right to sanction or discipline employees who violate the Code of Conduct in a digital, cyber, or other non-face-to-face environment.
 You should be familiar with our Social Media policy and abide by it.

 We take responsibility for being a good client and dealing with vendors honestly and ethically.
 We are committed to fair competition among prospective vendors and contractors for our business.
 Arrangements between White Horse Village Inc. and its vendors must always be approved by management.
-Certain business arrangements must be detailed in writing, and approved by management.
-Agreements with contractors and vendors who receive resident information, with the exception of care providers, will require a Business Associate Agreement (BAA) with White Horse Village Inc. as defined by HIPAA.
+Certain business arrangements must be detailed in writing and approved by management.
+Agreements with contractors and vendors who receive resident information, except for care providers, will require a Business Associate Agreement (BAA) with White Horse Village Inc. as defined by HIPAA.
 Contractors and vendors who provide resident care, reimbursement, or other services to resident beneficiaries of federal and/ or state healthcare programs are subject to the Code of Conduct and must:

 - Maintain defined standards for the products and services they provide to us and our residents;